 Most importantly, spelt flour is gaining popularity because it tastes great.
 Spelt adds a pleasant, slightly sweet and nutty flavor to your favorite recipes.
 Plus you’ll get the nutritional benefits of whole grain flour without the complexity or compromise that often comes with gluten free flour blends.

 Like many of the heirloom grains making a comeback, spelt flour is popular because it has a strong nutritional profile.
 And for many people – even those without gluten sensitivity, spelt can be easier to digest than wheat.

 The hulled aspect of the spelt grain also means it is subjected to fewer pesticides during cultivation.
 Hulled grains like spelt are also better protected from contaminants throughout the harvesting process.
 Spelt is an heirloom grain, which means there is a much lower risk of exposure to genetically modified varieties.

 We hope we have answered your question, “what is spelt flour?”
-For more about the benefits of spelt, read our post on the 8 soundbites on spelt benefits.
+For more about the benefits of spelt, read our post about Hildegard’s view on spelt.